Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Day Five on the Camino de San Salvador is a long jaunt down two river valleys, first the Río Lena and next, the Río Caudal.
 On the way, you pass many historic places, the most significant being the 9th century UNESCO world heritage site of the Iglesia de Santa Cristina de Lena.

-While this day was not my favorite, since it is on pavement and the Camino roads parallel the noisy A-66 highway almost the entire way, it is at least a gentle downhill stroll and not too lengthy.
+While this day was not my favorite, since it is almost entirely on pavement and the Camino roads parallel the noisy A-66 highway almost the entire way, it is at least a gentle downhill stroll and not too lengthy.

 "What is more beautiful than a road?
 It is the symbol and the image of an active, varied life." ~ George Sand